THE IDEAL TACTICAL AEROSTAT

 1. Tactical Aerostat Size

 Much has been written about tactical aerostats for military or police use.
 Some normal cigar-shaped blimp aerostats ("Blimp" was originally the British Army WW1 shortening for Balloon Limp") are described as tactical when they are still big and unweildy.
 The blimp aerostat always has the problem of it needing to be big (30 cubic metres+) in order to fly well in even moderate winds.
 Blimps under 100 cubic metres are seldom able to go above 1000ft and most blimp aerostats cannot fly reliably in high winds however big they are.
 This is because they are only able to exploit weak helium lift for flight and so are blown down by wind.
+Most tethered balloons are not stable unlike tethered balloon helikites.

 Helikites, are not blimps.
 Helikites are semi-rigid and exploit powerful wind lift as well as helium, so a Helikites of only 11 cubic metres can fly thousands of feet high in no wind, or in in gale force winds, and can stay at high altitude unattended for weeks.

-Launched within 20 minutes, a 14ft long, 11 cubic metre (385cu feet), Skyhook Helikite carrying gyro-stabilised pan/tilt/zoom video camera can provide continious, long-term aerial surveillance over many miles.
+Launched within 20 minutes, a 14ft long, 11 cubic metre (385cu feet), Skyhook Helikite carrying gyro-stabilised pan/tilt/zoom video camera can provide continuous, long-term aerial surveillance over many miles.
 Manpower needed is just one.
 Running costs are minimal.

 2. Personnal Requirement